 - Deterrents to malicious attacks and 51% attacks – As users and validators are investing a stake (ETH), they can’t pool together such stakes to make it more valuable, deterring large-scale attacks and protecting the network from a 51% attack.

-5. Joining an Ethereum Mining Pool
+5. How to Join an Ethereum Mining Pool in 2021

 Considering joining an Ethereum mining pool?
 Look no further, we’re taking you through what mining pools are, the different reward schemes offered, and how to mine both Ethereum and altcoins.